dorin133/REPE_alignment_helpfulness_tradeoff/README.txt

 - Multi-dimensional evaluation (safety, helpfulness, fairness)
 - Integration with MMLU and HumanEval benchmarks
 - Statistical analysis and visualization tools
-- Support for various language models (Llama family, etc.)
+- Support for various language models (Llama family, and additional models can be integrated with ease)
-- Batch processing capabilities for large-